AustinTSchaffer/Notebook/Docker/Docker Certification Overview.md

 ## Help

-If you are having touble running any of these demos, make sure you have root permissions.
+If you are having trouble running any of these demos, make sure you have root permissions.
 You may also want to check the output of your docker version against the version that I was using.